SimardeepSingh1450/webrtc-transaction-project/README.md

 # WebRTC-Transaction-Project

-This project demonstrates WebRTC-Transaction implementation without Signaling method.
+This project demonstrates WebRTC-Video-Calling-Transaction implementation without Signaling method.

 ## How to try this out ?
     1. Prepare 2 devices between which you want the communcation.